alexanderplionis-ctrl/alexs-boating-app/README.md

 - **HTML** — page structure and content
 - **CSS** — light blue nautical theme optimized for bright outdoor conditions, with Bebas Neue and Space Mono fonts
 - **JavaScript** — fetches all five data sources in parallel, parses responses, calculates safety thresholds, and dynamically renders the UI
-- **CORS Proxy Chain** — four public proxies tried in sequence to fetch DC Water's E. coli HTML table from the browser
+- **Cloudflare Worker** — personal serverless proxy (`dcwater-proxy.alexander-plionis.workers.dev`) that fetches the DC Water E. coli HTML table server-side, solving iOS Safari CORS restrictions
+- **Fallback CORS Proxies** — corsfix.com, allorigins.win, cors.x2u.in, and codetabs.com used in sequence if the Worker is unavailable

-**848 lines of code.
+**853 lines of code.
 Zero frontend dependencies.
 No build step.
 No backend server.
 No API key required.**

 ---